kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 - The slider : start with `null` (we'll create it later)
 - The button : start with `null` (we'll create it later)
 - The button position : an object with x and y coordinates (x: 150, y: 200)
+- The slider position : an object with x and y coordinates (x: 150, y: 350)
 - The button label : text like "Track 1"

 **Why these properties?** Each property stores one piece of information about the track.
 By putting them all in one object, we can easily access everything related to track 1.